kognifai/Galore/README.md

  Node Selector | [Node Selector](https://github.com/kognifai/Galore/blob/master/SDK-documentation/Node%20Selector.md)|The node selector is an expression for selecting one or more nodes from the Galore. |
  Pipeline Operations | [Pipeline Operations](https://github.com/kognifai/Galore/blob/master/SDK-documentation/Pipeline%20Operations.md)| Operations that can be performed in pipeline are described in this topic.

 # Case Study
 In order to get a better overview of the Galore capabilities in a simplified case study, click [here](https://github.com/kognifai/Galore/blob/master/SDK-documentation/casestudy.md).

 # License
 Read the copyright information and terms and conditions for Usage and Development of the software [here](https://github.com/kognifai/Kognifai/blob/master/License.md#copyright--year-kongsberg-digital-as).

+## Let's discuss here
+ Write your queries and discussions [here](https://github.com/kognifai/Kognifai/issues) and submit to post them on Gitter chat room.